chsasank/chsasank.github.io/_posts/random/2021-04-05-history-repeats-itself-why-care.md

 twitter_image: https://d1e00ek4ebabms.cloudfront.net/production/8d0ad66f-58c6-4309-9604-bcfb9d7c4127.jpg
 ---

 I get a sense of déjà vu as I read the news these days.
 Recent tensions between India, China and the United States harken back to the cold war of 1950s and 60s.
-The parallels are uncanny: ideological warfare, authoritarianism vs democracy, polarizing forces on rest of the world, technology competition and so on.
+The parallels are uncanny: ideological warfare, authoritarianism vs democracy, polarizing forces on rest of the world, technological competition and so on.
 There are some differences of course: weaponized supply chains and trade, actual technologies being competed on and so on.
 But history seems to be repeating itself.

 <figure>
 <label for="mn-fig-1" class="margin-toggle">⊕</label><input type="checkbox" id="mn-fig-1" class="margin-toggle">